Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Weighted GMRES

 \subsection{$I$-GMRES and $M$-GMRES}

-Let $M$ be a hpd matrix.
-Let's begin with some natural relations between the $I$-GMRES residuals $r_k$ and the $M$-GMRES residuals $\tilde r_k$.
-The initial guesses are still set to $0$ so the only difference between both algorithms is the norm in which the minimization property is enforced.
+Let $M$ be an hpd matrix.
+Let us begin with some natural relations between the $k$-th $I$-GMRES residual $r_k$ and the $k$-th $M$-GMRES residual $\widetilde r_k$.
+The initial guesses are still set to $0$, so the only difference between both algorithms is the norm in which the minimization property is enforced.
 Denoting by $\mu_{\min} (M) $ and $\mu_{\max} (M) $, the extreme eigenvalues of $M$, it follows that

 where the first and third inequalities come from the definition of GMRES, and the others are spectral estimates.
-In particular, with $\kappa(M)$ the condition number of $M$, we obtain
+In particular, with $\kappa(M){ = \mu_{\max}(M) / \mu_{\min} (M)}$ the condition number of $M$, we obtain

 Additionally, $r_0 = \widetilde{r_0}$ and the normalized residuals satisfy